getporter/porter/examples/aks-spring-music/README.md

     ```

 * Update params for your deployment
-    * change the `tag` Docker repo to match your Docker Hub account
+    * change the `registry` to match your Docker Hub account
     * Cosmos and AKS names must be unique.
 You can either edit the `porter.yaml` file default values (starting on line 90) or you can supply the with the porter CLI as shown below.

 * Build the innvocation image